Strategic Negotiations: Essential Skills and Knowledge

 3. Self-Awareness

-Self-awareness consists of recognizing and understanding your emotions, appreciating how they impact others around you, and considering the role they play in your decision making.
-Know your value and project confidence in your skills and experience to illustrate the advantages you hold and gain more leverage in the strategic negotiation.
+Self-awareness consists of recognizing and understanding your emotions, appreciating how they impact others around you, and considering the role they play in your decision-making.
+Know your value and project confidence in your skills and experience to illustrate the advantages you hold and gain more leverage in strategic negotiation.
 Consider the scope of your influence and enhance this influence by grounding your negotiations on hard data, sound logic, and convincing arguments.

 4. Self-Management